12+ daily client capacity

 Decisions that shaped the solution

-Following core decisions that determined whether users would adopt this or reject it like they'd rejected templates.
+Following core decisions determined whether users would adopt this or reject it like they’d rejected templates.

 AI assistant panel